Table Of Contents

-In a conventional software development project, testing happened right before the software was released into production.
-This meant that if defects or usability concerns were discovered, the launch would be postponed until those issues were resolved.
+In a conventional software development project, testing happens before the software is released into production.
+If defects or usability concerns are discovered, the launch will be postponed until those issues are resolved.

 In this approach, testing became a significant bottleneck, making it difficult for projects to be completed by the set deadlines.
 Because development and quality assurance (QA) were different entities, projects could not adapt to shifting requirements and expectations, resulting in unfavorable business results.

-One way to avoid this is by implementing shift-left testing.
+One way to avoid this is by implementing shift left testing.
 If you want to improve your software development process, keep reading!
-In this article, you'll learn about the fundamentals of shift left testing: shift left’s meaning, what a shift left strategy is, and how to use it in your own company.
+In this blog, you'll learn about the fundamentals of shift left testing: shift left’s meaning, what a shift left strategy is, and how to use it in your own company.

 Shift Left is a movement that advocates changing the way we handle software quality improvement.
 In the past, we relied on a waterfall approach in which developers and quality assurance specialists had separate roles and responsibilities.